Shapley Value Approximation Based on k-Additive Games: Introduction

 \section{Introduction}

-The complexity of applied machine learning models experienced a rapid and certainly significant increase over the last decade.
-On the contrary, this development comes with an ever-rising burden to understand a model's decision-making, reaching a point at which the inner workings are beyond human comprehension.
+The complexity of machine learning models experienced a rapid and certainly significant increase over the last decade.
+This development comes with an ever-rising burden to understand a model's decision-making, reaching a point beyond human comprehension.
 Meanwhile, societal and political influences led to a growing demand for trustworthy AI~\citep{Li2023}.
-The field of Explainable AI (XAI) emerges to counteract these consequences, aiming to bring back understanding to the human user and developer.
-Among the various explanation types~\citep{Molnar2021}, post-hoc additive explanations convince with an intuitive appeal: an observed numerical effect caused by the behavior of the black box model is divided among participating entities.
-Additive feature explanations decompose a predicted value for a particular datapoint \cite{Lundberg.2017} or generalization performance on a test set \citep{Covert.2020} among the involved features, enabling feature importance scores.
+The field of Explainable AI (XAI) emerges to counteract these consequences, aiming to bring back understanding to the human user.
+Among various explanation types~\citep{Molnar2021}, post-hoc additive explanations convince with an intuitive appeal: an observed numerical effect caused by the behavior of the black box model is divided among participating entities.
+Additive feature explanations decompose a predicted value \cite{Lundberg.2017} or generalization performance \citep{Covert.2020} among the involved features, enabling feature importance scores.
 Beyond explainability, this allows in feature engineering to conduct feature selection by removing features with irrelevant or even harmful contributions \citep{Cohen.2005, Marcilio2020}.